KingJA/LoadSir/README-en.md

 ### Step 1:Config

 * ###### Global Config
-set config with singleton pattern, you can do it in your Application,so that you get get this same LoadSir everywhere.
+set config with singleton pattern, you can do it in your Application, so that you get get this unique LoadSir everywhere.
 ```java
 public class App extends Application {
     @Override